-Traditionally, rural people had deficient access to institutionalized credit from the commercial banks and the local lenders, their only source of credit charged very high-interest rates, thereby depleting them.
+Traditionally, rural people had deficient access to institutionalized credit from commercial banks and the local lenders.
+Their only source of credit charged very high-interest rates, thereby depleting them.
 Microfinance is a solution to this problem.
 Microfinance aims to increase the revenue of the poor, improve the living conditions of small business entrepreneurs and their families, to empower people – especially women.
 With the help of microfinance and Self Help Groups, many low-income group women have come forward and started their own businesses.
 Microfinance has grown over the years and has a lot of women beneficiaries.

 Micro-credit is the allocation of financial services to low-income people.
 Its goal is to give the poor people an opportunity to become self-sufficient in the sense that these people can undertake entrepreneurial activities and can come out of the grip of poverty.
 The development and inclusion of the poor and the underprivileged must be the aim of the government to ensure equality within the economy.